MaheshJayasankar/MaterialFancyButtons/README.md

     fancy:mfb_icon="FAWI_STAR"/>
 ```

 The library will, upon encountering the prefix `FAWI`, search and load the FontAwesome font from the provided font file in the rawfile directory.
-Therefore, the font file name does not need to be explicitly specified in the tag.
+Therefore, the file name does not need to be explicitly specified in the xml tag.

 **This is the recommended way**, so you don't need to manually load the font from file and remember all the characters of the font, which is very tedious and error prone.